 - PREPARE THE BROCCOLINI

-- Place the prepped broccolini spears in the same medium bowl you used for the potatoes, and drizzle with a tablespoon or so of olive oil, a few grinds of fresh pepper, and a 1/2 teaspoon of sea salt.
+- Place the prepped broccolini spears in the same medium bowl you used for the potatoes.
+Drizzle with the remaining tablespoon of olive oil, pepper, salt.

-- Place flat on a baking sheet lined with parchment paper and place in the oven, bake for about 15 minutes.
-Turn with tongs and place both the potatoes and the broccolini back in the oven until the potatoes are lightly brown and the broccolini is crispy on the edges, about 5-10 minutes.
+- Place the broccolini flat on a baking sheet lined with parchment paper and bake in the oven, bake for about 15 minutes.
+Turn with tongs, then add the roasted potatoes with the broccolini on the baking tray, and put back in the oven for another 5 minutes.

-- Plate some of each, and drizzle with the mustard sauce.
+- Serve with a drizzle with the mustard sauce.

 - Whisk all ingredients together with a fork until smooth.